Lightning-AI/pytorch-lightning/docs/source-fabric/fundamentals/installation.rst

 If you don't already have it, this command will also install the latest `stable PyTorch version <https://pytorch.org/>`_.

-You can find our the list of supported PyTorch versions in our `compatibility matrix <https://lightning.ai/docs/pytorch/stable/versioning.html#compatibility-matrix>`__.
+You can find the list of supported PyTorch versions in our :ref:`compatibility matrix <versioning:Compatibility matrix>`.

 ----